Last Updated: May 2025 | Reviewed by Abbie Jacobs

 Keeping WHNP-BC Certification Current with the National Certification Corporation

-The National Certification Corporation (NCC) requires nurses who hold WHNP-Board Certification to take a continuing competency assessment every three-year maintenance cycle.
+The National Certification Corporation (NCC) requires nurses with WHNP-Board Certification to take a continuing competency assessment every three-year maintenance cycle.
 Nurses may additionally have to complete CE requirements as determined by the NCC.

 APRNs in Missouri must mail their confirmation of national certification renewals to the Missouri Board of Nursing to maintain their APRN certification.
-While there are no renewal forms or fees to maintain APRN certification, all APRNs must renew their Missouri RN license by every April 30th of odd numbered years.
+While no renewal forms or fees exist to maintain APRN certification, all APRNs must renew their Missouri RN license by April 30th of odd-numbered years.

 Salaries for Certified Nurse-Midwives in Missouri

-The number of jobs for certified nurse-midwives is expected to grow dramatically nationwide, and Missouri is no exception.
-In fact, the U.S. Department of Labor projects a nearly 18% growth in jobs from 2018 to 2028 for nurse anesthetists.
+The number of certified nurse-midwives’ jobs is expected to grow dramatically nationwide, and Missouri is no exception.
+In fact, the U.S. Department of Labor projects a nearly 18% growth in jobs from 2023 to 2033 for nurse-midwives.

 How CNMs are Compensating for the Shortage of Physicians in Missouri